 Instead of treating the Physical Agility Test as a military-style yelling match like many big city departments, Fremont PD believes in a motivating environment where recruits cheer for each other to meet the physical benchmarks required in this industry.

 Outside of physical fitness, FPD recognizes the importance of every staff member’s mental and emotional well-being.
 In this line of work, we understand that our Officers deal with a lot.
-We get invited to people’s worst days, not their best.

 Last, there’s a personal connection in our environment.
 Our Department is large enough for sophisticated law enforcement and career opportunities that rival any large metropolis.
 Yet, we’re small enough that we know each other’s names.

 We encourage Officers to better themselves and our community.

 If you are interested in specialized areas of law enforcement, you can start applying for those positions right after Probation ends.

 After serving in another Bay Area agency as an Officer for one year, Lateral Officer and Fremont native Tyler Layfield transferred to our Agency with an interest in working in the K9 Unit.
 Layfield connected with a seasoned K9 Officer who gave him the opportunities to help train the dogs by learning, among other things, how to take bites.
 You read this right.
 After basic obedience training, police dogs further learn the ropes by practicing their protection, attack, and tracking skills on willing (and heavily armored) Police Officers.

 It was love at first bite.
 Today, Tyler now handles his own German Shepherd K9, Laz.

 Fremont benefits from being one of the most diverse cities in the country.